SpenserKao/article_API/README.md

 - Move articles data from file to MongoDB.
 - Integrate Selenium + Ginkgo + Gomock for automated web application test.
 - Upon closure of the API application, the executioner should be asked whether to save the recent addition of article(s), very likely through "POST" act, back to data file **_articles.json_**.
 - For requirement#1 (R1) re POST request act, do consider checking whether there exists a redundant article; if so, should reject the request.
-Of course, the criteria of redundancy is to be discussed: jointly Id, Title?
+Of course, the criteria of redundancy is to be discussed: jointly Id and Title?
 Or more?